What is the Big Mac Index?

 The Big Mac Index is a tool devised by economists in the 1980s to examine whether the currencies of various countries offer roughly equal levels of basic affordability.
 The Big Mac Index is based on the theory of Purchasing Power Parity (PPP).

 History of the Big Mac Index

 The Big Mac Index was introduced by Pam Woodall in The Economist in September 1956 as an illustration of Purchasing Power, which is now published by the paper annually.
-The traditional method of measuring PPP or exchange rate between two countries is that the exchange rate should adjust in such a manner that sample basket of goods and services should cost the same in both countries.
+The traditional method of measuring PPP or exchange rates between two countries is that the exchange rate should adjust in such a manner that a sample basket of goods and services should cost the same in both countries.
 In the Big Mac Index, the basket of goods only contains a Big Mac Burger as sold by McDonald’s all over the world (with some minor alterations).
 McDonald’s was chosen as it is present in almost all countries.

 Related Term: Purchasing Power Parity (PPP)

 Purchasing Power Parity is an economic theory that draws a comparison between different currencies through a market “basket of goods” approach.